tangentsoft/pidp8i/examples/README.md

 -----------------------------
 | `*.pal`   | the PAL-III assembly source code for the program
 | `*.lst`   | the human-readable assembler output
-| `*.pt`    | the machine-readable assembler output
+| `*.pt`    | the machine-readable assembler output (RIM format)

 There are three ways to run these on your PiDP-8/I, each starting with one of the above three files:

-1. Transcribe the assembly program text to a file within a PDP-8 operating system and assemble it inside the simulator as described in the first section below.
+1. Transcribe the assembly program text to a file within a PDP-8 operating system and assemble it inside the simulator.

-2. Toggle the program in from the front panel as described in the second section below.
+2. Toggle the program in from the front panel.
 I can recommend this method only for very short programs.

-3. Copy the `*.pt` file to a USB stick and use the PiDP-8/I's [automatic media mounting feature][mount].
+3. Copy the `*.pt` file to a USB stick and use the PiDP-8/I's [automatic media mounting feature][howto].
 This is the fastest method.

+I cover each of these options below, in the same order as the list above.

-## Transcribing the Examples into an OS/8 Session
+## Option 1: Transcribing the Examples into an OS/8 Session

 To transcribe [`examples/add.pal`][pal] into the OS/8 simulation on a PiDP-8/I: